ICF Construction for Commercial Property Owners in Georgia

 If you are going to be the owner/operator of a new commercial facility, your biggest concern in the bidding process is to get the best building for the least cost.
 Your second highest priority is meeting the deadline for occupancy of the facility.

 Concrete Masonry Units (CMU):

 For a large percentage of bids, general contractors, architects, and engineers will propose concrete masonry units (also called concrete, cement, or cinder blocks) as the building system of choice because this is what they know and they believe that CMU walls are less expensive to build than those constructed of ICFs.
 However, if you compare “apples to apples”, the cost of building ICF walls is in fact less expensive when you factor-in the costs of the other essential components of a wall that are included with an ICF installation but are omitted from the CMU contractor’s bid (and this doesn’t even include the large reduction in energy costs provided by ICFs.).
-The principal wall constituents that are typically not included in the CMU installer’s bid are listed below*:
+The following construction materials are typically not included in a CMU installer’s bid:

 Other advantages of ICFs over traditional CMU methods include:

 - Strength: ICF walls are approximately twice as strong as their CMU counterpart.
 No building system can measure-up to solid, steel-reinforced concrete walls especially when it comes to standing-up to high winds (over 250 mph – with a concrete roof connected monolithically to the external walls), earthquakes, wildfires, and floods/storm surges.
 The following video by the Insurance Institute for Business & Home Safety shows the difference between a standard/traditionally built home and a Fortified Home.